tstboston/tstboston-homepage/_includes/contact.md

 Get In Touch
 ============
-Send us a message at [tstbostonchapter@gmail.com](mailto:tstbostonchapter@gmail.com) or on Facebook or whatever.
+Send us a message at [tstbostonchapter@gmail.com](mailto:tstbostonchapter@gmail.com) or on social media.